JustBobinAround/lisa/README.md

 ### Change Log

+- **2024-08-24 12:05**: Deciding to build llvm-ir as `.ll` file instead of bindings.
+It creates less dependency hell, and is easier for me to understand.
 - **2024-08-17 23:30**: Grabbed some llvm boilerplate from
   [https://github.com/johannst/llvm-kaleidoscope-rs](https://github.com/johannst/llvm-kaleidoscope-rs).
   Will still probably have to fully rewrite, but it helped a lot!